MaterSim/AtomisticSimulation/lectures/lec_01.md

 2. Run [lec_02_LJ.py](https://github.com/qzhu2017/AtomisticSimulation/blob/main/Codes/lec_01_LJ.py) to understand how to implement LJ potential to compute energy and forces,
 3. Complete the codes in [Colab](https://colab.research.google.com/drive/1lB3R0N_s2gP-IhjrxBWq2mDW2VlqIE_c#scrollTo=KDtmzZIA2kvp),
 4. Debug [lec_01_nve_debug.py](https://github.com/qzhu2017/AtomisticSimulation/blob/main/Codes/lec_01_nve_debug.py).
 You should get a constant `E_total` outputs as shown below if the code works.

 ```
 Step      0, PE: -9.74960e-18 KE: 1.60642e-18 E_total: -8.14319e-18 CPU_time: 7.93e-02
 Step     10, PE: -9.52152e-18 KE: 1.37792e-18 E_total: -8.14359e-18 CPU_time: 8.52e-01
 Step     20, PE: -8.88977e-18 KE: 7.47063e-19 E_total: -8.14271e-18 CPU_time: 1.62e+00
 Step     30, PE: -8.86056e-18 KE: 7.17322e-19 E_total: -8.14323e-18 CPU_time: 2.39e+00
-Step     40, PE: -8.98529e-18 KE: 8.41977e-19 E_total: -8.14331e-18 CPU_time: 3.16e+00
-Step     50, PE: -8.98938e-18 KE: 8.46170e-19 E_total: -8.14321e-18 CPU_time: 3.93e+00
 ```

+## 1.4 Summary

+In this lecture, we covered the basics of molecular dynamics simulations under the NVE ensemble.
+We discussed the historical context, the fundamental principles, and the practical implementation steps, including initialization, force computation, integration of equations of motion, and analysis of results.
+By understanding these concepts, you will be able to simulate and analyze the behavior of atomic systems, gaining insights that are difficult to obtain through experimental methods alone.

-Hopefully, you are able to write a basic code for MD simulation after this practice.
+Hopefully, you are able to write basic code for MD simulation after this practice.
 You are expected to reinforce your understanding by writing your own code.

 Of course, there are many excellent open-source MD codes with more functional support.
-For productive research project, you would probably use those codes.
-In this course, we recommend the use of [LAMMPS](https://github.com/lammps/lammps), one of the most popular code for materials modelling.
+For a productive research project, you would probably use those codes.
+In this course, we recommend the use of [LAMMPS](https://github.com/lammps/lammps), one of the most popular codes for materials modeling.

 For students who already have LAMMPS experience, there is a bonus credit opportunity.
-Please rerun the simulation in LAMMPS with the same parameter setup.
-Post your LAMMPS script to [our forum](https://github.com/qzhu2017/AtomisticSimulation/issues/1).
+Please rerun the simulation in LAMMPS with the same parameter setup and post your LAMMPS script to [our forum](https://github.com/qzhu2017/AtomisticSimulation/issues/1).